Linked List (Chain Storage)

 With the prev

-pointer, the linked list supports bidirectional traversal.
-However, maintaining an additional pointer makes operations like insertion, deletion, and modification slightly more complex.
+predecessor pointer, linked lists support bidirectional traversal.
+However, maintaining an additional pointer makes operations like insertion, deletion, searching, and updating slightly more complex.
 We will introduce the implementation of doubly linked lists in detail later.

-Previously, we introduced the underlying principles of arrays (sequential storage).
-To put it simply, an array is a block of continuous memory space.
-By knowing the starting address of this space, we can directly calculate the address of any element using its index.
+Previously, we discussed the underlying principles of arrays (sequential storage), which is essentially a contiguous block of memory.
+With the starting address of this memory block, you can directly calculate the address of any element using its index.

 Linked lists are different.
-A linked list does not need a contiguous block of memory to store its elements.
-The elements of a linked list can be scattered throughout memory.
-Using next
+A linked list does not require a contiguous block of memory to store elements.
+The elements of the linked list can be scattered throughout memory, linked together using the next

 and prev

-pointers in each node, these scattered memory blocks are linked together to form a chain-like structure.
+pointers in each node to form a chain structure.

-Another advantage is that nodes can be connected when needed and removed when not needed.
-You never have to worry about resizing or moving data.
-Theoretically, a linked list has no capacity limit (unless you fill up all available memory, which is unlikely).
+Another advantage is that nodes can be added or removed as needed, without concerns about resizing or data relocation.
+Theoretically, linked lists have no capacity limits (unless all memory is used up, which is unlikely).

 Of course, there are limitations as well.
-The biggest advantage of arrays is the ability to quickly access elements via indices, which linked lists do not support.
+The biggest advantage of arrays is the ability to quickly access elements using an index, which is not possible with linked lists.

-This is easy to understand.
-Since elements are not adjacent, if you want to access the 3rd element in a linked list, you have to start at the head node and follow the next
+This is easy to understand since the elements are not contiguous.
+If you want to access the 3rd element of a linked list, you must start from the head node and follow the next

-This is a basic introduction to the linked list data structure.
-Next, we will implement some basic operations for singly and doubly linked lists with code examples.
+The above is a basic introduction to the linked list data structure.
+Next, we will implement some basic operations of singly and doubly linked lists with code.

-I will first write a utility function to create a singly linked list, which will be useful for the following explanations:
+First, let's write a utility function to create a singly linked list, which will make the following explanations easier:

 class ListNode {